SurajBhandari7527/Global-Cancer-Patient-Data-Analysis-Risk-Severity-Modeling/README.md

   * A p-value of **0.603** was obtained for survival years across stages.
   * It was proven that cancer stage exerts **no statistically significant effect** on treatment cost or survival duration in this dataset.

+### Step 17: Interaction Analysis (Genetic Risk × Smoking vs. Severity)
+* **Question/Problem:** Was the negative effect of smoking on cancer severity amplified when a patient possessed a higher genetic risk score?
+* **Solution:** Patients were categorized into High and Low Genetic Risk groups, and the interaction effect between Smoking and `Target_Severity_Score` was evaluated across both groups using linear regression models and the Random Forest Regressor.
+* **Insight:** Both Smoking ($r = 0.484$) and Genetic Risk ($r = 0.479$) were identified as top independent drivers of severity.
+A combined additive effect was observed, where the highest cancer severity scores were consistently recorded in patients with both high genetic risk scores and high smoking scores.
 ---

 ## 🎯 Summary of Key Findings